-The Benjamin A. Botkin Prize, given every year to recognize outstanding achievement in public folklore
+The Benjamin A. Botkin Prize, given every year to recognize outstanding career achievement in public folklore

 The Chicago Folklore Prize, given every year to the author(s) of the best scholarly monograph in folklore